raboof/testwiki/index.md

 Next up:

+* editing the markdown from the browser
+* POSTing it to the lambda
 * draw a nice picture explaining the rough serverless-wiki concept
-* editing the markdown from the browser and POSTing it to the lambda

 Done: